 Stirling has a modern and well equipped library.
-The combined Stirling / Tabor Victoria Library provides resources for theological study and research, for students of the College, for persons in ministry in the Churches of Christ, and for other interested persons upon application.
+The combined Stirling / Eastern Library provides resources for theological study and research, for students of the College, for persons in ministry in the Churches of Christ, and for other interested persons upon application.
 The ‘on floor’ collection includes in excess of 30,000 volumes of books; current journal subscriptions and online databases.
 The strength of the collection is in the area of biblical studies, theology, pastoral theology and practical ministry.
 In addition:

 - The Stirling library provides access to ebooks via the EBL platform.
 Students are able to search tens of thousands of ebooks from over 200 publishers.